nealstewart/natural_simulations/README.md

 ## Suggested

-To run, host a static file server from the project root directory and open the web server in your brower.
+To run, host a static file server from the project root directory and open the web server in your browser.

-I suggest using the SimpleHTTPServer that comes with python.
+I suggest using Python's SimpleHTTPServer.

 ```bash
 python -m SimpleHTTPServer 8080